 Our wrongful death attorneys represent the families of children who are killed in a Minnesota accident as a result of another person’s negligence.
 These are the most heart-wrenching cases to process because of the depth of grief and shock that arises for the sudden loss of a son or daughter, as well as the anger that often comes because the death was caused by someone else’s mistake.
-Our wrongful death lawyers have the experience, knowledge and resources to handle all legal aspects of a case where a child is killed in a car accident in MN, but, as a smaller, family owned firm, we also have the time to commit to our grieving clients – offering compassion, comfort and kindness as your family works through this unspeakable loss.
+Our top wrongful death lawyers have the experience, knowledge and resources to handle all legal aspects of a case where a child is killed in a car accident in MN, but, as a smaller, family owned firm, we also have the time to commit to our grieving clients – offering compassion, comfort and kindness as your family works through this unspeakable loss.

 WRONGFUL DEATH CASES REQUIRE AN EXPERIENCED AND KNOWLEDGEABLE ATTORNEY

-The child wrongful death cases our Minnesota lawyers handle most frequently arise out of automobile collisions – often because the child was killed by a drunk driver or as a passenger in a car with a teenager driver who was driving recklessly or not paying proper attention.
-However, our attorneys also represent families in wrongful death claims that occur from boating accidents, snowmobile or ATV accidents, burn injuries, medical mistakes, product defects and failure to supervise.
+The child wrongful death cases our Minnesota attorneys handle most frequently arise out of automobile collisions – often because the child was killed by a drunk driver or as a passenger in a car with a teenager driver who was driving recklessly or not paying proper attention.
+However, our lawyers also represent families in wrongful death claims that occur from boating accidents, snowmobile or ATV accidents, burn injuries, medical mistakes, product defects and failure to supervise.
 Every case requires special attention – investigation and legal research – to fully prove the claim.
 We have the experience and resources to successfully handle these types of wrongful death cases for your family.